 In Slovenia, the increasing traffic and fragmentation of habitat complexes poses a serious threat for amphibians.
 From over 1,500 amphibian hotspots of road mortality in Slovenia, mitigation measures are implemented only at a few.
 More than 300,000 animals are dead on roads every year.
 Rescue actions are organized on 4 hot spots in project sites and over 20,000 animals have been carried safely over the road by volunteers every spring in the last 10 years, with several dozens of Italian crested newt and yellow-bellied toad among them.
 In order to mitigate this, approximately 60 road tunnels at 4 sensitive spots in Slovenia are planned.
 Surrounding habitats will be improved in order to create safe home ranges for the target species.
 In Germany and Denmark, it is foreseen to improve suitable habitat complexes for fire-bellied toad (also via land purchase) in order to create safe home ranges for the species.

-UNFAVOURABLE REPRODUCTION RATES FOR FIRE-BELLIED TOAD IN SLOVENIA AND DENMARK
+UNFAVOURABLE REPRODUCTION RATES FOR FIRE-BELLIED TOAD IN DENMARK

-The reproduction rates of fire-bellied toad in Denmark and Slovenia are considered to be too low in order to survive on a long term basis.
+The reproduction rates of fire-bellied toad in Denmark are considered to be too low in order to survive on a long term basis.
 With only few remaining reproducing animals, a genetic impoverishment might take place.
-To mitigate this problem and to provide a healthy genetic base for the future, population management actions (artificial rearing of fire-bellied toad) will be carried out in all 3 partner countries followed by the activities in C actions that will improve the habitat and consequently the population will be able to survive on its own.
+To mitigate this problem and to provide a healthy genetic base for the future, population management actions (artificial rearing of fire-bellied toad) will be carried out, followed by the activities in C actions that will improve the habitat and consequently the population will be able to survive on its own.